cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 While an unqualified ``module avail`` in the :ref:`Flavours <Flavours_strategy>`, :ref:`Homebrewed flavors <Homebrewed_flavors_strategy>`, and especially :ref:`Modulerc-based <Modulerc-based_strategy>` strategies
 can inundate the user with modulenames, the :ref:`Modulepath-based_strategy` has the opposite problem.
-With the :ref:`Modulepath-based_strategy` strategy, the modulefiles are split across multiple, often multually incompatible, modulepaths, so the module avail command will never return a list of all modulefiles installed, only those available given the previously loaded compiler/MPI libraries/etc. E.g., if a package foobar is only installed for a particular compiler/MPI combination, it will not appear in any module avail listing unless that particular compiler and MPI were previously loaded.
+With the :ref:`Modulepath-based_strategy` strategy, the modulefiles are split across multiple, often mutually incompatible, modulepaths, so the module avail command will never return a list of all modulefiles installed, only those available given the previously loaded compiler/MPI libraries/etc. E.g., if a package foobar is only installed for a particular compiler/MPI combination, it will not appear in any module avail listing unless that particular compiler and MPI were previously loaded.